You are viewing a free preview of this lesson.

 Subscribe to unlock all 12 lessons in this course and every other course on LearningBro.

 This lesson introduces the core concepts of migration as a foundation for Edexcel A-Level Geography, Paper 2 (9GE0), Topic 8B: Migration, Identity and Sovereignty.
 You will explore the types, patterns and drivers of contemporary international migration and understand how globalisation has accelerated the movement of people across borders.
-This lesson addresses the Edexcel Enquiry Question: "What are the causes and consequences of international migration?"
+This lesson addresses the Edexcel Enquiry Question (EQ1): "What are the impacts of globalisation on international migration?"

 Migration is the movement of people from one place to another with the intention of settling, either temporarily or permanently, in the new location.
 It is one of the most fundamental processes in human geography, reshaping populations, economies, cultures and landscapes across every scale from local to global.